 The three images above relate to a 51 year old with classic JDD who was told that he had “two herniated discs.”
 The treatment primary treatment offered was a 2 level anterior interbody fusion with BAK cages.
 The patient did not improve and wasn’t informed that being a one pack/ day smoker was compounding his problem.

-The images above relate the experience of a previously unoperated upon neurologically intact 45 year old male.
+The image above relates to the experience of a previously unoperated upon neurologically intact 45 year old male.
 After multiple injections and blocks which did not produce improvement the patient was referred to a neurosurgeon in general practice who obtained the MRI scan shown.
-Neither the radiologist or the neurosurgeon recognized the presence of a genomic disease process.
-The neurosurgeon’s assessment is a classic example of “fuzzy” thinking ending in a totally inappropriate, and probably disabling, recommendation for three level fusion.
+Neither the radiologist or the neurosurgeon recognized the presence of a underlying genomic disease process.
+The neurosurgeon’s assessment was a classic example of “fuzzy” thinking ending in a totally inappropriate, and probably disabling, recommendation for a three level fusion.
 This example is not unique and is evidence as to why board certification of spine surgeons is an important need in the medical community.

 Fusion in JDD Patients

 In genomic spine disease patients, because of the nature of the disease process, all of the intervertebral discs at birth are abnormal and become degenerated, to varying degrees, during life.
 A basic rule of performing a rigid (“hard”) fusion is to make sure that the adjacent segments are normal so that the added stress can be tolerated and a “transitional syndrome” does not occur.
 In JDD all of of the adjacent segments are abnormal.
 Every degenerated segment has some degree of associated segmental dysfunction or even, segmental instability.
 JDD patients are the poorest candidates for fusion unless special consideration is brought to bear on the case.